Transmission/Communication Medium or Channel:

 • A parabolic dish antenna is based on the geometry of the parabola.
 Every line parallel to the line of symmetry reflects off the curve at angles such that all the lines intersect in

-a common point called focus.
+a common point called the focus.
 The parabolic dish works as a funnel, catching a wide range of waves and directing them to a common point.

-• A horn antenna on the other hand looks like a gigantic scoop.
+• A horn antenna, on the other hand, looks like a gigantic scoop.
 Here, outgoing transmissions are broadcast up a stem and deflected outward in a series of narrow parallel beams by the curved head.
 Received transmissions are collected by the scooped shape of the horn, in a manner similar to the parabolic dish, and are deflected down into the stem.

 • (ii) Satellite relay

-• It has uplink that receives transmission on one frequency and a downlink that transmits on a second frequency.
+• It has an uplink that receives transmission on one frequency and a downlink that transmits on a second frequency.

 as transponders.